 This country fiche highlights the progress in the various areas of INSPIRE implementation.
-It includes information on monitoring 2020 acquired in December 2020 and Member States update.
+It includes monitoring information 2022 acquired in December 2021 and Member States update.

 The Norwegian Mapping Authority is responsible for the coordination of the Spatial Data Infrastructure (NSDI) in Norway.
 The authority has the responsibility for the monitoring and reporting of the INSPIRE directive, and holds the role as the Norwegian National Contact Point.